-23. Are oil and gas exports taxed under the general income tax regime or is there specific petroleum tax legislation?
+23 Are oil and gas exports taxed under the general income tax regime or is there specific petroleum tax legislation?

 Hydrocarbon exports are subject to specific rules on export taxation.
-In the context of the 2002 economic crisis, and by means of the Emergency Law No. 25,561, Argentina establish exports duties on hydrocarbons exports for a five-year term, empowering the National Executive to set the relevant rates.
-Law No. 26,217 has extended such duties and the powers of the executive for an additional five-year term, confirming that the powers of the National Executive may be delegated to the Ministry of Economy.
+In the context of the 2002 economic crisis, and by means of the Emergency Law No. 25,561, Argentina established exports duties on hydrocarbons exports for a five-year term, empowering the National Executive to set the relevant rates.
+Law No. 26,217, enacted in 2007, has extended such duties and the powers of the National Executive for an additional five-year term, confirming that the powers of the National Executive may be delegated to the Ministry of Economy.